Songs of a Lost World

 Songs of a Lost World is the fourteenth studio album by the English rock band the Cure, released on 1 November 2024 via Fiction, Lost Music, Universal, Polydor, and Capitol Records.
 It is the band's first release of new material in 16 years since the release of 4:13 Dream in 2008.
 All the songs on the album were composed solely by singer/guitarist Robert Smith, for the first time since the 1985 album The Head on the Door.
 It is also their first studio album to feature guitarist Reeves Gabrels.
 The record was released a day after Halloween at Smith's request.

 Upon release, the album received critical acclaim, with particular praise for the lyrics, dark sound, and Smith's vocals.
 It was also a commercial success, being their first album since Wish (1992) to reach number one in the UK, and was also one of the fastest selling albums of 2024, having at one point outsold the entire top 10 of the week combined.
 It also reached number one in Austria, Belgium, Denmark, France, Germany, Greece, the Netherlands, Poland, Sweden and Switzerland.
-It gave the band three BRIT Award nominations for Mastercard Album Of The Year, Group Of The Year and Alternative/Rock Act.
+It gave the band three BRIT Award nominations for Mastercard Album of the Year, Group of the Year and Alternative/Rock Act.
+The album won the Grammy Award for Best Alternative Music Album at the 68th Annual Grammy Awards in 2026, and the single "Alone" won Best Alternative Music Performance at the same ceremony.

 The live album Songs of a Live World: Troxy London MMXXlV, recorded at The Cure's album launch show at the Troxy in East London, was released on 13 December 2024.
 A remix album, Mixes of a Lost World, was released on 13 June 2025.